bright/new-www/content/our-areas/gdansk-digital-products-agency.md

   over a decade, we have been a part of the vibrant Polish IT sector, proudly based in Gdańsk — a city bursting with innovation.
 order: 105
-title: meet best digital products studio in Gdańsk
+title: meet best digital product studio in Gdańsk
 highlighted_word: Gdańsk
 image_our_service_desktop: /images/gdansk_desktoplp.png
 image_our_service_mobile: /images/gdansk_lp_mobile_update.png